SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 ***

 Waking up, I feel my pillow slowly rising and falling.
-I try to stretch my legs, but I realize I’m holding Pinkie.
+I try to stretch my legs, but I realize I'm holding Pinkie.

 I nuzzle whatever part of Pinkie my head is laying on, before giving up and just laying there.